pimedad/frontend-framework/README.md

 ---

+## Installation Instructions

+See the [example/README.md](./example/README.md) for detailed setup instructions.

+If you want to actually develop the framework, it isn't really different, make changes to the framework files, and run pnpm build to rebuild it.

+---

-*Built by the Blind Dating App Team Ⓒ.
+*Built by the Blind Dating App Team.
 Start building your next web app today!*